flag0010/GOOGA/README.md

-# Genome Order Optimization using a Genetic Algorithm (GOOGA)
+# Genome Order Optimization using a Genetic Algorithm (GOOGA) (now published: https://doi.org/10.1371/journal.pcbi.1006949)

 This project implements a genetic algorithm (GA) designed to take genotype data from a segregating population and use it to identify an optimal scaffold order from a perhaps not so well assembled genome.
 It does this by permuting scaffold orders from the genome assembly and fitting a HMM with genotype data to estimate recombination rates and the ultimate likelihood of a particular order.
 Then this is fed into the GA to search for a near optimal order.